 Typically, adrenal-supporting supplements have a mix of adaptogenic herbs, and some may also contain vitamins or glandular extracts.

 You may see our brand recommendations for adaptogenic herbs and nootropics here.

 Identify the insidious sources of stress in your life and seek the help of a therapist to help you manage them.

 A good website that offers online therapy is online-therapy.com.

-You can access this special discount here.
+You can access this special discount if you register here.

-Often times, our estimate of things is much higher than it should, leading to unnecessary mental distress and psychological torture.
+Oftentimes, our estimate of things is much higher than it should, leading to unnecessary mental distress and psychological torture.

 Chronic exposure to stress increases systemic inflammation and leads to severe pathophysiologic alterations throughout the body that can manifest as metabolic, neuronal, endocrine, behavioral, cognitive, and mood disturbances.

 Studies have shown that chronic stress can create serious long-term imbalances, such as: